LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Updates for restricting operations for selections of samples based on status
+  * `getMaterialDeleteConfirmationData.api` renamed to `getMaterialOperationConfirmationData.api` and return structure generalized
+  *
 ### version 2.83.0
 *Released*: 12 October 2021
 * Updates for restricting single sample operations based on status